Pullusb/devTools/README.md

 ### Updates

+19/12/2017 - 1.0.6 :
+  - Fix problem when file seems unsync to blender but there is no difference (print 'no diff detected')

 01/12/2017:
   - Ctrl+Shift+I create the text block if not any (it does the "ctrl+n" for you ;) )